 Seasonal Volunteer Opportunities

 Volunteers play an important role at Center for Hospice Care.
 Preparing our volunteers for service is vitally important for our patients and our volunteers.
-We will make sure our volunteers are well equipped by educating on the following:
+Volunteers are well equipped and educated on the following:

 - Hospice and palliative care philosophy and concepts